Death Cafés

 People often comment that conversations at these gatherings are consistently more profound and meaningful than attendees can imagine.
 This is even more surprising considering these are open discussion of death with no agenda, objectives or themes.

-Linda has also been invited to partner with the Toronto Public Library to roll out Death Cafes across the city of Toronto in various library community room.
-She will be hosting a Death Cafe at the Bloor/Gladstone Library, 1101, Bloor Street West, Toronto, Ontario on Thursday, November 9, 2023, 6-8pm.
+Linda has been invited to partner with the Toronto Public Library to roll out Death Cafes across the city of Toronto in various library community rooms.
+She will be hosting a Death Cafe at the Bloor/Gladstone Library, 1101, Bloor Street West, Toronto, Ontario on Tuesday, November 19, 2024, 6-8pm.

-There will be other Death Cafes hosted at other libraries across Toronto, including the Toronto Reference Library, Mimico Centennial, and Agincourt.
+There will be other Death Cafes hosted at other libraries across Toronto.
 A complete list of options can be found on the TPL website.

 CBC Radio visited one of these Death Cafés and prepared a podcast for May 26, 2016 from their interviews with Linda and attendees, in addition to Jon Underwood, the founder of the movement.
 This podcast helps explain why people come to Death Cafés.